onyxring/orcsCharacter/README.md

 	var _myPlayerCharacter = orcsCharacter.create();
 ```

+### Installation

+Installation is a snap.
+If you are not already using ORCS collection (see below) and want to include this piecemeal, just paste the content from one of the "standalone" files (either "orcsCharacter.standalone.js", or the smaller "orcsCharacter.standalone.min.js") into the top of your SheetWorker code and you're ready.

 ### Part of ORCS
 This module is part of the [OnyxRing Client Script](https://github.com/onyxring/ORCS-for-Roll20) collection of scripts for the Roll20 platform.
 It depends upon the [Roll20Async](https://github.com/onyxring/Roll20Async) module, since JavaScript Promises are a cornerstone of `orcsCharacter`’s expressiveness, and automatically includes it in the "standAlone" versions of this script.
-If you are not using the complete version of ORCS, but are instead including portions of it in piecemeal fashion, the orcsAsync dependency may already be included by virtue of another member script.
+If you are not using the complete version of ORCS, but are instead picking-and-choosing portions of ORCS, the orcsAsync dependency may already be included by virtue of another member script.
 In that case, you may choose to include one of the "noDependencies" versions of this script.